amenzwa/amenzwa.github.io/stem/AI/HowAIWorks.md

 # ALERTNESS

-Life is full of dangers, and every new and useful invention comes complete with its own set of attendant dangers.
+Everyday life is full of dangers.
+And every new and useful invention comes complete with its own set of attendant dangers.
 Knives and scissors and hammers are dangerous.
 So are [trains and boats and planes](https://www.youtube.com/watch?v=BlbS0JNFMIM).
 But they are all essential to modern life.
 AI is no different; it is a sharp tool which, if mishandled, will gouge the user's hand.

+In the past, the prognostications of futurists and visionaries had been overly optimistic, both with respect to the progress of technology and to the inclination of humans.
+The famous inventor [Kurzweil](https://en.wikipedia.org/wiki/Ray_Kurzweil) recently predicted the [singularity](https://youtu.be/-w4KmXE_ChY?si=3J2kOsXqNASSDUCo), the merger of man and machine.
+In the face of [NeuraLink](https://neuralink.com/) and other paddlers, even ordinary bloke like me can see that Kurzweil may well have his thumb on the pulse—this time round.
+But before we all line up round the block to implant in each of us an LLM-driven code-generating chip, let us realistically reassess the our "progress".

 AI as a research discipline has been around for nearly a century.
 But as a practical tool, AI is only about a decade old.
 Despite its youth, however, AI already controls many key aspects of our lives.
 But the fact that the most successful uses of AI have been privacy invasion, [election influencing](https://en.wikipedia.org/wiki/Foreign_electoral_intervention), and deepfaking—not tackling homelessness, global pandemics, or climate change—speaks volumes about us humans.